Texas construction bid project under development at sunrise.

 In Texas, public contracts are typically sorted into three buckets: goods, services, and construction.
 Each category has its own set of rules, and for construction, environmental compliance is a major focus.
 Before you bid, it’s vital to understand the specific environmental regulations that apply to your project.
 These rules can impact everything from materials sourcing to waste disposal.
 Familiarizing yourself with the state’s Public Construction Contract Procurement Procedures will help you ensure your bid is fully compliant and that your project plan meets all legal and environmental standards.

-The "Best Value" Selection Process
+Understanding the "Best Value" Selection Process

 Don't assume that the lowest bid always wins in Texas.
 Many public agencies use a "best value" approach to select contractors.
 This method allows them to look beyond the price tag and consider other important factors, like your company's experience, the quality of your past work, and your overall ability to meet the project's specific needs.
 The Texas Commission has developed detailed Bidding Procedures for this selection process to keep things transparent and fair.
 This means you can win contracts by highlighting your quality and reliability, not just by cutting costs.